francisvm/francisvm.com/_posts/2014-11-08-mini-projects.md

 categories: c
 ---

-The 3rd year of EPITA is is THE year.
-It's the year where we start C programming.
+The 3rd year of EPITA is THE year when real C programming begins.

 In order to learn C, we have a (or more) mini-project(s) every week for the whole semester.